fabi1704/Studi_Stage/README.txt

 2. Description :
 The purpose of this code is to display a software on your local web browser that allows you to
-- select an image (please pay attention to the size, a test image is given to you),
+- select an image (please pay attention to the size),
 - to apply a mathematical convolution
 - display side by side the original image and the result of the convolution
 - download result of the convolution